smnorris/roadintegrator/README.md

 - in PostGIS, preprocess source road layers, creating lines from RESULTS road polyons and tiling all sources
 - dump sources road layers into a single gdb
 - looping through tiles (20k or 250k):
-    + use the ArcGIS [Integrate tool](http://resources.arcgis.com/en/help/main/10.2/index.html#//00170000002s000000) to conflate the roads into a single layer based on input data priorities specified in `sources.csv`
+    + use the ArcGIS [Integrate tool](http://resources.arcgis.com/en/help/main/10.2/index.html#//00170000002s000000) to conflate the roads into a single layer based on hierarchy specified in `sources.csv`
-    + with all linework within the tolerance of `Integrage` aligned in the various sources, remove lines present in higher priority sources from lower priority datasets using the `Erase` tool
+    + with all linework within the tolerance of `Integrate` aligned in the various sources, remove lines present in higher priority sources from lower priority datasets using the `Erase` tool
     + merge the resulting layers into a single output roads layer for the given tile
 - merge all tiles into a provincial roads layer